 The smallest multi-team structure is a Pod, which is a Team of Scrum Teams.
-Each Production Team is capable of producing Results by itself, and a Pod is a Team-of-Teams that produces "Done" (high-quality) Results for (possibly many) Product Champions (PCs) who require similar support or production capabilities.
+Each Production Team is capable of producing proposed or partial Deliverable Results by itself (sometimes called a Feature Team), and a Pod is a Team-of-Teams that produces and delivers Results for (possibly many) Product Champions (PCs) who require similar support or production capabilities.

-A Pod exists in order to manage work flow between (possibly many) Product Champions and (possibly many) Production Teams who will provide "Done" results for the Champions' Stakeholders.
+A Pod exists in order to manage work flow between (possibly many) Product Champions and (possibly many) Production Teams who will provide proposed and partial Deliverable Results for the Champions' Stakeholders.